Anurag-0-1-A/fbeats/README.md

 ![](https://github.com/Anurag-0-1-A/fbeats/blob/main/Images/image061.png)

 8. We can create another view showing just the last value received if we want.
-Here is an example of how it can look like.
+Here is an example of what it can look like.

 ![](https://github.com/Anurag-0-1-A/fbeats/blob/main/Images/image063.png)